Ending a Discipline with The Positive Conclusion

 Are you having trouble determining why something was wrong?
 With young children you might give three rules: obey, be kind, and show respect.
 When you ask “Why was that wrong?” the child has three choices, “I wasn’t obeying,” or “It wasn’t kind,” or “It wasn’t respectful.”

-The “Why” question and its answers provide opportunities for parents to teach children about the ramifications of wrong choices.
+Notice we’re not asking “Why did you do it?”
+That questions encourages defensiveness.
+“Why was that wrong?” provides opportunities for parents to teach children about the ramifications of wrong choices.
 The book of Proverbs teaches that parents are a source of insight and discernment.
 Actions are foolish when the negative results are not considered.
 Parents can use discipline times to teach children to anticipate the consequences of their actions.

 Once a child realizes why the behavior is wrong, the third question helps clarify what should be done instead.
 “What are you going to do differently next time?” focuses on a better way to respond.
 The wise parent uses this question to continue teaching.
 By communicating the right response verbally, your child will begin to see the difference and learn to change.
 This often takes time and repeated discipline sessions, but that’s okay.
 Children learn through repetition.